 - Most fibrocystic changes do not increase a woman’s risk of developing breast cancer.
-However, fibrocystic changes containing “cellular atypia” (change in the normal appearance) can increase your risk.
+However, fibrocystic changes containing “cellular atypia” (change in normal appearance) can increase risk.
 Cellular atypia can only be diagnosed by a pathologist through breast biopsy.

 Personal Health History